Three Main IRA Providers

 were to devalue due to unsustainable debt in the U.S. economy, or what would happen if the Eurozone were to collapse.
 The old prudent way of keeping

-cash in a safe place might turn out to be disastrous in that case - it offers no protection for your money in an inflationary environment.
+cash in a safe place for IRA might turn out to be disastrous in that case - it offers no protection for your money in an inflationary environment.

 For this reason, we believe that for savvy investors the best, safest place for IRA today and in the future will be a brokerage account.
 It provides the flexibility to quickly move between

 various investments and cash.
 If some sort of inflationary news were to suddenly come out, cash could quickly be moved into precious metals ETFs,